Eigenbaukombinat/solar_metric/README.md

 It takes its values from various MQTT messages provided by our infrastructure.

-These are at the moment:
+We use https://github.com/bohdan-s/SunGather to create MQTT messages with data from our solar array:
   * SunGrow SH10RT - Solar Hybrid Inverter
   * SunGrow SG12RT - Solar Inverter

-* Various ESP8266 with DS18B20 temperature sensor running Tasmota
+Additionally, various ESP8266 with DS18B20 temperature sensor running Tasmota do also emit MQTT.

 ## Install